 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-NASA's Jet Propulsion Laboratory, Pasadena, Calif., a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, D.C.
-The Cassini orbiter was designed, developed and assembled at JPL.
-The composite infrared spectrometer team is based at NASA's Goddard Space Flight Center in Greenbelt, Md., where the instrument was built.
+The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, D.C.
+The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
+The composite infrared spectrometer team is based at NASA's Goddard Space Flight Center, Greenbelt, Md., where the instrument was built.

 |Instrument Host||Cassini Orbiter|

 |Instrument||Composite Infrared Spectrometer (CIRS)|

 |Extra Keywords||Color, Infrared, Map|